CChimney cap leak? Need to replace your chimney caps or thinking about adding some?

 Types & Styles of Chimney Caps

-Chimney caps come in a variety of shapes, materials, and styles—and while many serve similar functions, the most common reasons to install one include keeping out water and debris, blocking pests, improving draft, and adding a nice decorative touch.
+Chimney caps come in a variety of shapes, materials, and styles—and while many serve similar functions, the most common reasons to install a chimney rain cap include keeping out water and debris, blocking pests, improving draft, and adding a nice decorative touch.
 When it comes to materials and styles, you’ll find options like:

 • Standard single-flue covers